chrisnoonan98675/site/xl-deploy/how-to/create-an-environment-in-xl-deploy.markdown

 ---
-title: Create an environment in XL Deploy
+title: Create an environment using the wizard
 categories:
 - xl-deploy
 subject: